Marriage Requirements and Registration in Oman

 When does it apply?

-• You plan to get married in Oman — you must follow the Personal Status Law requirements.
+• You plan to get married in Oman — you must follow the Personal Status Law requirements and obtain court approval.

-• You are an Omani citizen wishing to marry a non-Omani — you need government approval first.
+• You are an Omani citizen wishing to marry a non-Omani — you need Ministry of Interior approval first.

 • You want your marriage to be legally recognised — it must be registered with the Sharia court.